fairandsmart/right-consent/_docs/07-context-anatomy.md

 ### Theme

-It is possible to apply an existing theme model element key to change the appearence of all elements of a consent collection process (form, email, receipt).
+It is possible to apply an existing theme model element key to change the appearance of all elements of a consent collection process (form, email, receipt).

 <i class="fa fa-info-circle"></i> <b>Info:</b> Themes are mostly composed of css customization elements.
 {: .notice--info}